VRConservation/geosp/chapters/06_sql.md

 con.load_extension("spatial")
 ```

 Create a table called lewo, short for Lewis's Woodpecker.
-The csv file is in the test folder of the repo.
-Note the use of ST_Point assigning the lat lon columns to geometry.
+The csv file is in the repo's test folder.
+Note the use of ST_Point to assign the lat-lon columns to geometry.

 ```python
 # Create lewo table and assign points lat lon points to geometry